eo-cqrs/eokson/README.md

 EOkson - Elegant, Object-Oriented JSON Transformations.

 **Motivation**.
-We are not happy dealing with JSON in Java.
+We are not happy dealing with JSON in procedural way.
-Mostly because its procedural nature, Jackson implementation.
+<br>
 We offer everything through simple, declarative objects.
-<br>

 **Principles**.
 These are the [design principles](https://www.elegantobjects.org/#principles) behind EOkson.